 FFS after receiving some feedback from volunteer labs on the estimated amount of measurement data can be provided.
 More measurement data is preferred.

-To increase the number of measurement data, include the lab alignment reference values of PAD measurement results from aligned labs into the data pool for specifying FR2 MIMO OTA performance requirements, if allowed by PAD providers.
+To increase the number of measurement data, include the PAD measurement results from aligned labs into the data pool for specifying FR2 MIMO OTA performance requirements, if allowed by PAD providers.
 FFS how to process the PAD measurement results from aligned labs.

 Method: Derive the requirements based on the measurement data pool